Pat Tillman: U.S. Army service (2002–2004)

+Death

-Tillman was subsequently deployed to Afghanistan, and posted at FOB Salerno.
-On April 22, 2004, he was initially reported to have been killed by enemy combatants.
+On April 22, 2004, he was reported to have been killed by enemy combatants.
 An Afghan Militia Force allied soldier, Sayed Farhad, was also killed in the action.
 Tillman's platoon leader, First Lieutenant David Uthlaut, and his radiotelephone operator (RTO), 19-year-old Jade Lane, were wounded in the incident.
 The Army initially claimed that Tillman and his unit were attacked in an apparent ambush on a road outside of the village of Spera about 25 miles (40 km) southwest of Khost, near the Pakistan border.
 It was not until after his burial that investigations by the Department of Defense and U.S. Congress were launched, eventually ruling his death as having come by friendly fire.

-The Washington Post reported that prior to his death, Tillman called the invasion and occupation of Iraq "fucking illegal".
+Specialist Russell Baer, who served alongside Tillman in Iraq, claimed Tillman had told him that the Iraq War was "so fucking illegal" and that he opposed then-President George W. Bush.

 An investigation by the U.S. Army Criminal Investigation Division (CID) concluded that Tillman and the Afghan militia soldier were killed by friendly fire when one part of his platoon fired upon the other in confusion, after nearby gunfire was mistakenly believed to be from enemy combatants.
 The CID Report summary, dated March 19, 2007, stated that: ... during their movement through the canyon road, Serial 2 [Tillman's platoon had to split up because of a broken HMMWV; the parts were called Serial 1 and 2] was ambushed and became engaged in a running gun battle with enemy combatants.
 Serial 1 [Tillman's portion of the platoon] had just passed through the same canyon without incident and were approximately one kilometer ahead of Serial 2.
 Upon hearing explosions, gunfire, and sporadic radio communication from Serial 2, Serial 1 dismounted their vehicles and moved on foot, to a more advantageous position to provide overwatch and fire support for Serial 2's movement out of the ambush.
 Upon exiting the gorge, and despite attempts by Serial 1 to signal a "friendly position", occupants of the lead vehicle of Serial 2 opened fire on Tillman's position, where he was fatally shot.

 The Army Special Operations Command initially claimed that there was an exchange with hostile forces.
 After a lengthy investigation conducted by Brigadier General Gary M. Jones, the U.S. Department of Defense concluded that both the Afghan militia soldier's and Tillman's deaths were due to friendly fire aggravated by the intensity of the firefight.

 Tillman's mother testified before Congress, stating "The deception surrounding this case was an insult to the family, but more importantly, its primary purpose was to deceive a whole nation."